daviebadger/books/restructuredtext/restructuredtext.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Admonitions are specially styled semantic text with additional information to readers. |RST| has the following admonitions:
+Admonitions are specially styled semantic text with additional information to readers. |RST| has namely the following admonitions:

 * ``attention``
 * ``caution``
 * ``danger``
-* ``error``
 * ``hint``
 * ``important``
 * ``note``
 * ``tip``
 * ``warning``

-Except for these built-in admonitions, there always exists an option to create a custom directive via an ``admonition`` directive, if needed.
+Except for these built-in admonitions, there exists an option to create a custom directive via an ``admonition`` directive, if needed.

 Admonition Directive
 """"""""""""""""""""